 Discussion of UBI on Qualified Employee Parking

-As a result of the passage of the Tax Cuts and Jobs Act, certain fringe benefits provided to employees generate Unrelated Business Income if provided after December 31, 2017.
-The amount of UBI is equal to the costs associated with providing these benefits that would be disallowed under section 274 of the Internal Revenue Code if the organization were a taxable entity.
-Last week, the IRS released interim guidance related to calculating disallowed costs under section 274 of the Internal Revenue Code attributable to qualified employee parking.
-The Notice also applies to tax-exempt organizations.
-The Notice applies both a reserved use and a primary use test to determine whether a parking facility is an employee fringe benefit subject to UBI inclusion (or to disallowance by a taxable entity).
+Under the Tax Cuts and Jobs Act of 2017, certain fringe benefits provided to employees of tax-exempt organizations generate Unrelated Business Income if provided after December 31, 2017.
+The amount of UBI is equal to the costs associated with providing these benefits that would be disallowed under § 274 of the Internal Revenue Code if the organization were a taxable entity.
+Recently, the IRS released interim guidance related to calculating disallowed costs under § 274 of the Internal Revenue Code attributable to qualified employee parking.
+The Notice applies to taxable and tax-exempt organizations.
+The Notice applies both a reserved use test and a primary use test to determine whether a parking facility is an employee fringe benefit subject to UBI inclusion (or to disallowance by a taxable entity).

 Costs associated with reserved employee parking spots are subject to UBI inclusion.
 In addition, costs associated with a lot used primarily for employee parking also are subject to UBI inclusion.